chesio/bc-cache/README.md

 # BC Cache

-Simple full page cache plugin for WordPress inspired by [Cachify](https://wordpress.org/plugins/cachify/).
+Modern and simple full page cache plugin for WordPress inspired by [Cachify](https://wordpress.org/plugins/cachify/).

+BC Cache has no settings page - it is intended for webmasters who are familiar with `.htaccess` files and WordPress actions and filters.

 ## Requirements